-Term FATCA - Foreign Accounts Tax Compliance Act Meaning The US Foreign Accounts Tax Compliance Act stipulates mandatory reporting to the US tax authority (IRS) of accounts held by US persons with foreign financial institutions (outside the USA).
-LCR - Liquidity coverage ratio Liquidity Coverage Ratio is defines as the ratio of High Quality Liquid Assets and net cash outflow for the next 30 days, under a stress scenario.
+ABC FATCA - Foreign Accounts Tax Compliance Act - The US Foreign Accounts Tax Compliance Act stipulates mandatory reporting to the US tax authority (IRS) of accounts held by US persons with foreign financial institutions (outside the USA).

+LCR - Liquidity Coverage Ratio is defines as the ratio of High Quality Liquid Assets and net cash outflow for the next 30 days, under a stress scenario.
 This ratio is a benchmark for the Bank's capacity to fulfill its liquidity needs for the coming month.